CarteraMesh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 > models::UnmanagedWallet get_internal_wallet(wallet_id)
 Get assets for internal wallet

-Returns information for an asset in an internal wallet.
-This endpoint will be deprecated after 6 months.
-As part of the depreciation process this endpoint will no longer return balances, only addresses.
-Until it is deprecated, this endpoint will behave the same way.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.
+**This endpoint will be deprecated on December 31, 2025.
+Currently, the endpoint will only return a wallet's addresses and not any balances.**  Retrieves information about all the assets in an internal wallet, which is a wallet owned by you outside of your Fireblocks workspace.
+Please note that you cannot initiate transactions through Fireblocks using an internal wallet.  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters